 The modern web is enjoyed by a wide swath of people, using a range of different devices and types of network connections.
 Your creations can reach users all across the world, but delivering a reliable experience on the web for all of your users can be challenging.
 It can be a challenge just to understand what reliability means.

 One way of thinking about reliability is whether your web app will work without a network connection.
-This is a type of reliability that users take for granted with "native apps," installed on a mobile device from an app store.
-When you see an icon for a native app, you expect to be able to tap on it and open up some sort of experience, regardless of whether you're currently connected to the Internet.
+This is a type of reliability that users take for granted with platform-specific apps installed on a mobile device from an app store.
+When you see an icon for one of these apps, you expect to be able to tap on it and open up some sort of experience, regardless of whether you're currently connected to the Internet.

 Until recently, it's been a challenge to build web applications that are reliable without a network connection.

 Another way of thinking about reliability is whether your users can rely on your web app loading at a fast enough speed when they have a network connection that might be less than ideal.
 Will returning users have the same experience interacting with your web app when they're on a cellular connection as they do when they're on wi-fi?
 And what about users who have a high-latency, or "lie-fi" connection.
 Will your web app be reliably fast even in those scenarios?

 It's not enough to be fast under the best circumstances.
 Your users will view your web app's performance through the lens of how it behaves in all network conditions.

 The good news is that the modern web platform provides technologies—such as service workers and the Cache Storage API—that can serve as the building blocks for creating reliable web applications.
 They allow you to write code which sits between your web app and the network.
 In many cases, you can bypass the network entirely, and instead use previously cached content to fulfill your web app's requests.

 Your guiding light: Responds with a 200 OK while offline #